osdcloudcline/Scripts/WinGet /Install /Individual Scripts/Utilities/README.md

-# Standardized set of utilities for Advanced, Standard, Corporate, Management PC and IT Tech configurations & Installation scripts:
+# Standardized set of utilities for Advanced, Standard, Corporate, Management PC, VDI and IT Tech configurations & Installation scripts:

 - 7-Zip
 - CCleaner